UniMath/agda-unimath/src/metric-spaces/premetric-structures.lagda.md

 Two elements `x` and `y` are
 {{#concept "indistinguishable" Disambiguation="with respect to a premetric" Agda=is-indistinguishable-Premetric}}
-in a premetric if `x` and `y` are `d`-neighbors for any positive rational `d` i.e. if their distance is bounded by any positive rational.
+in a premetric if `x` and `y` are `d`-neighbors for any positive rational `d`, i.e., if their distance is bounded by any positive rational.

 ```agda
 module _